UlysseTouchais/ShareLoc/index.md

 # DiHabitIs,  a data story made by ShareLoc
 In a [study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7029018/) analyzing a record of 420M food items purchased at Tesco in greater London, researchers identified nutrients that were highly correlated with diabetes.
-They also concluded diversifying nutrients is key to avoid this disease.
+They also concluded that diversifying nutrients is key to avoid this disease.

 We, ShareLoc, would like to dig further in this dataset and look if other factors correlate with diabetes risk.
 We are mainly going to look if age and income have impact on diabetes (in an area scale).